dwoodshc/shortcut-search-app/README.md

 - Epic may be archived or deleted

 ### Workflow States Not Showing
-- Ensure you've selected a workflow via "Setup Shortcut"
+- Ensure you've selected a workflow via "Setup Shortcut" in Settings menu
-- Verify the workflow has states configured
+- Verify the workflow has states configured in Shortcut
-- Check that `shortcut.yml` exists and is valid
+- Try re-running the Setup Wizard to reconfigure workflow

 ### Stories Not Loading
 - Check that the epic has stories
 - Archived stories are automatically excluded
 - Verify API token has permission to access stories

+### Configuration Not Persisting
+- Check that browser localStorage is enabled
+- Try using Export/Import to backup and restore your configuration
+- Clear browser cache and re-enter configuration if localStorage issues persist

 ## Version Information